hexagontk/hexagon/contributing.md

 alias dcup='docker-compose up -d'
 ```

-It is recommended that you add:
-`gw --quiet --stacktrace clean all publishToMavenLocal` to your `.git/hooks/pre-push` script.
+It is recommended that you link `buildSrc/pre-push` to your `.git/hooks/pre-push` script.
 As
 this command will be executed before pushing code to the repository (saving time fixing [Travis]
 build errors).

+You can do so running: `ln -s $PWD/buildSrc/pre-push .git/hooks/pre-push`

+WARNING: This script can leave a lot of Docker artifacts using a lot of disk space, you can clean
+this up by running: `sudo docker system prune -af`

 If you want to commit to the project.
 It is convenient to setup your own [Travis] account to execute
 the CI job defined in `.travis.yml` when code is pushed to your fork.